 Marcie Briggs obtained her Doctorate in Clinical Psychology from the Adler School of Professional Psychology.
 She acquired her Master’s Degree in Counseling Psychology from the Adler School of Professional Psychology and her undergraduate training in Psychology from Purdue North Central.

-Marcie lives in Valparaiso with her husband and her daughter, who attends Valparaiso University.
-She also has a son who is attending Indiana University Medical School in Indianapolis.
+Marcie lives with her husband in Valparaiso.
+Her daughter is attending graduate school at Valparaiso University and her son is studying at Indiana University Medical School in Indianapolis.